mbrukman/why-svelte/readme.md

 Treating the web as a compile target has a lot of implications, many negative.
-For example “view source” is a beautiful feature of the web that’s especially useful for learning and it’s an important part of its history.
+For example “view source” is a beautiful feature of the web that’s an important part of its history and especially useful for learning, but Svelte’s compilation reduces its utility.
 Source maps, which Svelte uses to map its web language outputs back to its source language, have limitations.
 Kyle Simpson makes a thorough case against treating JavaScript as a machine